-The current work researched into understanding InGaN as the potential material for photovoltaics.
+The current research expanded our understanding of InGaN as the potential material for photovoltaics.
 Phase separation was identified as a key loss mechanism.
-Phase separated material (a lower band gap) controls the open circuit voltage, while the non-phase separated material (higher band gap) controls the absorption.
+Phase-separated material (a lower bandgap) controls the open-circuit voltage (Voc), whereas the non-phase-separated material (higher bandgap) controls the absorption.
 Phase separation in InGaN layers was controlled via optimization of growth conditions and device thickness.

-InGaN solar cells with Voc \approx Eg - 0.4 V and using 2.5 eV band gap have been demonstrated.
-This is the first report of (a) a InGaN solar cell with such a low band gap and (b) an open circuit voltage with approximately 0.4 V of the band gap, for any material composition in the InGaN material system.
-The realization of an open circuit voltage close to its practical limit for a new material system in such a short time frame is a major accomplishment.
-Internal quantum efficiency > 60% for near band gap light in GaN solar cells have been demonstrated.
+InGaN solar cells with Voc \approx Eg - 0.4 V and using 2.5-eV bandgap have been demonstrated.
+This is the first report of (a) an InGaN solar cell with such a low bandgap and (b) a Voc with about 0.4 V of the bandgap, for any material composition in the InGaN material system.
+The realization of a Voc close to its practical limit for a new material system in such a short timeframe is a major accomplishment.
+Internal quantum efficiency > 60% for near-bandgap light in GaN solar cells have been demonstrated.
 The ability to make photovoltaic devices without requiring a pn junction by using Schottky/MIS approaches has been demonstrated.
 These are the first reports of Schottky/MIS solar cells.

 Modeling of polarization effects in InGaN solar cells has been implemented in PC1D.
-This is the first photovoltaic modeling to include peizo-electric and polarization effects in a solar cell model.
-Device design rules for InGaN solar cells, including the impact of p-i-n structures, the impact of polarization and piezoelectric properties of InGaN have been set forth.
+This is the first photovoltaic modeling to include peizoelectric and polarization effects in a solar cell model.
+Device design rules for InGaN solar cells, including the impact of p-i-n structures and the impact of polarization and piezoelectric properties of InGaN, have been set forth.

-In addition to material quality and growth, modeling and fundamental device design issues, fabrication and processing approaches have also been investigates.
-Of particular importance is the demonstration of ohmic contacts to InGaN solar cells using metal contacts and tunneling contacts have been demonstrated.
-Further, a standard processing sequence has been developed for the fabrication of InGaN solar cells.
+In addition to material quality and growth, modeling, and fundamental device design issues, we have also investigated fabrication and processing approaches.
+Of particular importance is the demonstration of ohmic contacts to InGaN solar cells using metal contacts, and tunneling contacts have been demonstrated.
+Further, a standard processing sequence has been developed for fabricating InGaN solar cells.

-Overall, the research shows that InGaN material system can be used to realize high efficiency solar cells, making contributions to growth, modeling, understanding of loss mechanisms, and process optimization.
+Overall, the research shows that the InGaN material system can be used to realize highefficiency solar cells, making contributions to growth, modeling, understanding of loss mechanisms, and process optimization.